Activities For Dementia Patients: How To Do Them And How They Help

 Assisted-living activities

 Those in assisted living can still have many skills and abilities.
-Assisted living also offers the opportunity to connect with other people in their age group with similar cognitive abilities who can participate in activities with them.
+Memory care and other assisted living facilities also offer people living with dementia the opportunity to connect with other people in their age group.
+Other people living in such a community may have similar cognitive abilities and might be willing to participate in activities with them.
 Below are a few actions you might supervise for your loved one and their neighbors or friends:

 • Write a group poem together